LucasDelfino92/morrowindsharp/btb.md

 - **BTBGI Loot Patch**.
 Patches leveled lists to slow down high quality loot drops from Golden Saints and Dremoras.
   - BAIN options to install:
     - [X] 00 Core
+      Contains the main plugin and the readme.
     - [X] 01 Weapons Integrated Patch
+      Patches the plugin for OAAB Weapons Integrated and Oriental Ebony Weapons Integrated.

 [**Area Effect Projectiles Integrated**](https://www.nexusmods.com/morrowind/mods/47745)
 An alternative version of the official plugin **Area Effect Arrows** that distributes the new projectiles throughout the game world rather than dumping them all in one shop, and includes an integrated version of BTB's Area Effect Projectiles.